 She has been invited to give talks about her research to various institutions, including the University of Crete, Durham University, IT University of Copenhagen, Hafencity University and Lancaster University.

 She has been reviewer for the Routledge and Palgrave Publishing Houses, the ESRS, ORA and Czech Science Foundation Research Councils, and more than a dozen international academic journals (incl.
-Agriculture and Human Values, Mobilities, Environmental Planning and Management, Food and Energy Security, Sustainability, Ephemera).
+Agriculture and Human Values, Mobilities, Geoforum, Environmental Planning and Management, Food and Energy Security, Sustainability, Ephemera).